-All-In-One Transportation, Stunning Mountain Excursions, and Effortless Luggage Transfer with the Swiss Travel System.
+All-In-One Transportation, Stunning Mountain Excursions, and Effortless Luggage Transfer with the Swiss Travel System

 By Jill Webb

 Making travel plans can be a real headache when a vacation is supposed to be a time of relaxation and enjoyment.
-With new advantages of the Swiss Travel System, you can make your journey around Switzerland seamless.
+With the advantages of the Swiss Travel System, you can make your journey around Switzerland seamless.

 The newly designed network has many benefits for those looking to explore Switzerland.
 With short distances, direct connections to airports, and city center trains at 30-minute intervals, the Swiss Travel System team is working to make transportation effortless and serene.